-Policy Analysis The proceeds from land sales are returned to land related accounts to fund future land acquisitions.
-The City has been actively acquiring land over the past 10 years.
-Since 2009, the City has acquired over 400 acres of land for \$200+ million.
+Policy Analysis 8.
+Land - The proceeds from land sales are returned to land related accounts to fund Management future land acquisitions.
+The City has been actively acquiring land over the past 10 years. - Since 2009, the City has acquired over 400 acres of land for \$200+ million.
 During the same period, approximately 20 acres were divested for approximately \$50 million.
-Policy Analysis - Currently where possible user fees are automatically increased by CPI on January 1st of each year by Council through the Consolidated Fees Bylaw.
+Policy Analysis 9.
+Administrative - Currently where possible user fees are automatically increased by CPI on January 1st of each year by Council through the Consolidated Fees Bylaw. - Every year, the 5YFP is prepared and addresses the tax increase, distribution of Gaming Revenue, isolation of additional levels of service and the capital plan funding sources.